hol-workshop/hol-workshop.github.io/gglab/step4.md

 #### Create OGG Deployments

 Goldengate Microservices usually needs 2 deployments, source and target.
-We will only choose **Oracle 11g** in first deployment and **Oracle 19c** in second deployment.
+We will choose **Oracle 11g** in deployment 1 and **Oracle 19c** in deployment 2.
+We are choosing these, becaue they are mandatory.
+But we will not use deployment 1.

 Then you need to tick **DEPLOYMENT 2 - AUTONOMOUS DATABASE**.

 This will ask you to choose correct compartment and name of **Autonomous Database Instance**, which you created in Lab 3.

+We select this option, because the Autonomous Database wallets and credential files get imported automatically, which makes easier to connect to the Autonomous Database.

 ![](/gglab/files/ogg/micro_mp_7_2.png)

 #### Shell Access